jmackey18/OUFB_Inventory_System/README.md

 3. On the left side of your screen, click on the Source Control.
 4. If there was little improvement of the code, it may ask to "commit all changes".
 Click yes.
 5. Inside the Message bar, this is where you will document any changes to the repository.
 You should document all of your edits (preferably with a brief explanation, unless implicitly acknowledgeable)
-   > Documentation should start at the top of the file with "New Update pushed by <your name>:"
+   > Documentation should start at the top of the file with "New Update pushed by <name>:"
 6. When finished, go to the blue "Commit" button, click on the arrow next to it, and select "Commit & Push".
   - You may be told that changes are unstaged.
 Click yes.